Men's Pelvic Health

 Unfortunately a male pelvic health certification does not yet exist – or you can guarantee our staff would have it!
 Our physical therapists have had many hours of continuing education each year focusing on male pelvic health.
 Three of our therapists have been to training on male pelvic pain and bowel dysfunctions, as well as on the care of male patients after prostate removal due to cancer.

 The most common male pelvic issues we treat are Prostatitis and Urinary Incontinence Post-Prostatectomy.

+Males who have been diagnosis with prostatitis typically have pelvic pain as well.
 Prostatitis is swelling and inflammation of the prostate gland, a walnut-sized gland located directly below the bladder in men.
 The prostate gland produces fluid (semen) that nourishes and transports sperm.

 Prostatitis often causes painful or difficult urination.
 Other symptoms of prostatitis include pain in the groin, pelvic area or genitals and sometimes flu-like symptoms.

 Prostatitis affects men of all ages but tends to be more common in men 50 years of age or younger.
 Prostatitis can be caused by a number of different things.

 We can begin to treat the urinary incontinence you're experiencing following the removal of your prostate just 2 weeks after catheter removal.
 We usually see patients go from wet to dry in just 4 to 6 sessions.

 According to the National Association for Continence (NAFC) only 18% of men, compared to 33% of women, discuss bladder symptoms.
 We are here to educate, support and assist both men and women in the management of this condition.

 There are certain conditions that may put you more at risk for urinary incontinence, such as:

 • Post Prostatectomy removal